 - Display all the allergens at the relevant places in the processing and storage areas for awareness among all the employees.

-- All raw materials that are allergens should be labelled with a tag that states “Allergen.”
+- All raw materials that are allergens should be labeled with a tag that states “Allergen.”

 - Products containing non-allergen ingredients should run before the product containing allergic ingredients.